Online MS in Health Informatics (MSHI) & Health Information Management

 Health informatics and health information management professionals use technology to help hospitals and medical workers deliver quality healthcare efficiently.
 With a master’s degree in health informatics, graduates can excel in this non-patient-facing IT-based healthcare career.

 Healthcare is one of the fastest-growing sectors, with an estimated 2.6 million new jobs in demand in the coming decade.
-According to the U.S. Bureau of Labor Statistics (BLS), openings in healthcare careers will increase 16 percent between 2022 and 2032, a rate nearly four times as high as the current 3 percent growth rate for all occupations in the United States.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), the United States will need approximately 1.8 million new positions for all healthcare careers in the coming decade.

 While this occupational category includes patient-facing roles ranging from medical records specialists, physical therapists, nurses, and physicians, the explosive growth of this field equates to an increase in information technology (IT) services to support patients and professionals in healthcare settings.

-Health informatics refers to activities involved in collecting, securely storing, and using healthcare information to help providers deliver services or care.
+Health informatics refers to collecting, securely storing, and using healthcare information to help providers deliver services or care.
 These professionals manage information technology or serve in managerial roles.
-The job typically requires a mix of computer skills, information technology expertise, and specialized healthcare knowledge.
+The job typically requires computer skills, information technology expertise, and specialized healthcare knowledge.

-As an interdisciplinary field, it also requires a healthcare management and administration background and technology and information science skills.
-The BLS does not track specific occupational data for IT healthcare management but does show the general field of computer and information systems managers positions will increase by 15 percent in the coming decade, adding 86,000 new jobs (BLS 2023).
+As an interdisciplinary field, IT healthcare management also requires a background in healthcare management and administration and technology and information science skills.
+The BLS does not track specific occupational data for IT healthcare management but does show that the general field of computer and information systems managers positions will increase by 15 percent between 2022 and 2032, adding 86,000 new jobs (BLS 2024).

 As more and more medical practices use electronic health records, the field of informatics becomes increasingly essential.
 Patients are concerned about privacy and security regarding their personal information online, and medical providers rely on these records to deliver care that may save or extend patients’ lives.
 In these ways, skilled health informatics professionals save people and organizations money and time.